 But, they’re rated an average of 6.7/10 when it comes to usefulness.

 This article will cover tips that can help you organize your meetings better, making them the most effective use of everyone’s time.
 In this article, we’ll walk through all of the necessary steps you’ll need to take:

 What is an effective meeting?

-Effective meetings go beyond an agenda.
+Effective meetings go beyond a meeting agenda.
 It’s about involving the right people, having a purpose or goal for this time, making decisions (and action items to follow), and most importantly, avoiding the dreadful “should have been an email” meeting.

 1. Ask yourself: Do I really need this meeting?

 Just like we mentioned before, every meeting should have a purpose or goal.
 If you’re only planning to share information with your colleagues, is a meeting necessary or is that information best served in an email or Slack message?

 We don’t recommend canceling recurring team meetings.
 They’re an important touch point for your team to rely on.
 But before booking one-off meetings like, brainstorming meetings, project retrospectives and project kickoff meetings — asses whether or not they’re needed.

 “Try to have a pre-meeting discussion asynchronously over messages and schedule a meeting only if asynchronous communication is extremely inefficient for that use case.”– Vignesh Bayari, Backend Developer, Almabase Inc.

 2. Only include relevant people